ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 #.
 Test your contribution.
 Because Python is an interpreted language, if
    it's not tested, it's probably broken.
 At the minimum, include a unit test for each new feature within the ``tests`` directory.
-Ensure that each new method, class, or function has reasonable (>80%) coverage.
+Ensure that each new method, class, or function has a reasonable (>80%) coverage.
    See :ref:`Testing` for automating testing.

 #.
 Do not include any datasets for which a license is not available